 A motorcycle is a motor vehicle having no more than two permanent functional wheels in contact with the ground or trailer and having a saddle for the use of the rider.
-A motor cycle three-wheel vehicle or motor-driven cycle registered in South Carolina in the name of the resident taxpayer each qualify for the credit.
-For the purposes of this credit, a moped did not become an eligible vehicle until November 19, 2018.
+Motor cycle three-wheel vehicles and mopeds also qualify for the credit.

-Note: Examples of motorized items that do not qualify for the credit include the following: truck having empty weight over 9,000 pounds and a gross weight over 11,000 pounds, tractor, travel trailer, boat, golf-cart, all-terrain vehicle, or all-electric vehicle.
+Note: Examples of motorized items that do not qualify for the credit include the following: trucks with empty weight over 9,000 pounds and gross weight over 11,000 pounds, tractors, travel trailers, boats, golf-carts, all-terrain vehicles, and all-electric vehicles.